As a kid I never really liked gnocchi as I always ate the refrigerated kind bought at the supermarket and they are tasteless and hard to chew.

 Soft, pillows of potatoes that melted in my mouth, covered in a blanket of melted cheese.
 Just heaven.

-I always knew that homemade food was better than store-bought but I never thought there would have been so much difference in matter of taste and consistence!
+I always knew that homemade food was better than store-bought but I never thought there could have been so much difference in matter of taste and consistence!

 So I started making gnocchi at home, as it turned out to be quite easy and I never bought gnocchi at the supermarket ever since.

-I tried so many flavors and experimented a lot of different kind of gnocchi (I’m also writing a little booklet of gnocchi recipes) and this recipe is one of them.
+I tried so many flavors and experimented a lot of different kind of gnocchi and this recipe is one of them.

 - 400g (0.8lb) Starchy Potatoes